 Let’s take a look at some of the options for island seating and how they can be incorporated into a good kitchen design.

-While there are ton of different types of kitchen island bench designs, the form follows essentially the same structure, that is, a bench type-seat that is capable of fitting two or more people.
+While there are a ton of different types of modern kitchen island bench designs, the form follows essentially the same structure, that is, a bench type-seat that is capable of fitting two or more people.
 Bench seating is often built into the island itself, and sometimes even faces a small table adjacent to the island.
 There is also the option of movable bench seating, which is very similar to stool style seats, although much wider, and often a single bench will take the place of many stools.

 This is a very popular method of providing island seating, and is perhaps even more common than bench seating.
 Because the island is generally taller than a traditional table, stools, or tall chairs, provide a good height as to allow people to sit comfortably at the island.
 The major drawback of this is that the number of people is limited to the number of stools, where as bench seating will generally fit more people.